 It’s just past 2:30 AM in Denver where I live, and I just finished Bird’s Eye View.
 What a WONDERFUL book!!
 I could not put it down.
 It’s eloquent, fascinating, touching, heart-wrenching, educational . . . and on and on and on!!
 I absolutely loved it.
 Thank you so much for this treasure and I can’t wait to read any future books you may write!

-, Captain (Retired), United Airlines (female)
+Meryl Getline, Captain (Retired), United Airlines (female), Parker, Colorado

-And are you working on another book?
+Are you working on another novel?

 STAR WEEKLY AT WAR

 I chose this Star Weekly illustration because it demonstrates how sad and discouraged people were back on December 31, 1943.
 Even the New Year’s baby looks very disgruntled.
 This bloody, terrible war had already dragged on for four years, and there was STILL no end in sight.
 We are so fortunate to live in a time of peace — made possible only by the sacrifices of the previous generation.
 I pray that this peace will continue throughout my granddaughter Nora’s life.
 Happy New Year, and all the best to you in 2015!